JiayanL/ludobots/README.md

-# Jiayan's Evolving Ludobots
+# Jiayan's Evolving Ludobots (Artist)

 Citation: This project was built on top of information from r/ludobots (https://www.reddit.com/r/ludobots/comments/l86j8r/start_here/) and pyrosim (https://github.com/jbongard/pyrosim).
-The aim of this assignment is to expand on the structure from Assignment 7 to create a parallel hill climbing robot that can evolve morphology and brain for locomotion.

 **Video:** https://www.youtube.com/watch?v=SbsmmTvQ7VM

 **Plots:** https://docs.google.com/document/d/1a9HIz8jEoTmE7Z87z2EdnzLbEKmcnTYJZ8AMKB75wyM/edit

+## Table of Contents

+## Deliverables

-## Running the Code
+## Running the Code as an Executable
-There are three ways to
+There are four ways to execute the code depending on your goals.

 **Seeding the Robot:** The robot can be seeded to reproduce random results.
-To do so, run ```python3 search.py seed.``` The seed argument is optional and will be set to a default seed if not included.
+To do so, run ```python3 search.py seed desired_seed``` where desired_seed is the desired seed value you wish to see the robot with.
+This argument is optional and will be set to a default seed if not included.

-**Running the Program:** Run search.py or button.py to run the evolutions and see the evolved robot.

-Example: ```python3 search.py``` or ```python3 button.py ```
+**Running Engineer:** To run the engineer experiment (10 random seeds, 500 generations, 10 population size), run ```python3 search.py engineer```

+**Loading a Saved Seed:** To load and view one of the saved examples, run ```python3 load_and_run.py seed``` where seed is the seed number of the robot you wish to load.
+All saved robots have been trained for 500 generations with a population size of 10.

+**Tracking Lineage:** To track the evolution of a robot and view its performance at different stages of evolution, run ```python3 track_lineage.py seed generation``` where seed is the seed of the robot desired and generation is the generation you want to view the robot in.
+Currently, you can only run this code with generation values of ```0, 249, and 499```

 ## Robot Structure